Richard Niccols

 Richard Niccols (1584–1616) was an English poet and editor.

 Life

-He was born in London.
-He may have been the son of Richard Niccols who entered the Inner Temple in 1575, and who wrote ‘A Treatise setting forth the Mystery of our Salvation,’ and ‘A Day Star for Dark Wandring Souls; showing the light by a Christian Controversy’ (posthumous, 1613).
+Niccols was born in London in 1584.
+He may have been the son of Richard Niccols who entered the Inner Temple in 1575, and who wrote 'A Treatise setting forth the Mystery of our Salvation,' and 'A Day Star for Dark Wandring Souls; showing the light by a Christian Controversy' (posthumous, 1613).

-The younger Richard Niccols accompanied Charles Howard, 1st Earl of Nottingham's 1596 expedition against Cadiz, and was on board the admiral's ship Ark at the taking of the city.
+The younger Richard Niccols accompanied Charles Howard, 1st Earl of Nottingham's 1596 expedition against Cádiz, and was on board the admiral's ship Ark at the taking of the city.
 He matriculated at Magdalen College, Oxford, on 20 November 1602, but then migrated to Magdalen Hall, where he graduated B.A. on 20 May 1606.

 Coming to London, he studied Edmund Spenser's works, and wrote poetry somewhat in Spenser's manner.
 The families of the Earl of Nottingham, Sir Thomas Wroth, and James Hay, 1st Earl of Carlisle, were his major literary patrons.